robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

    WORKDIR /src
    ```

-   This says "I want my process to start from the `/src` directory."
+   This says "I want my process in the container to start from the `/src` directory."
 It will create the directory if it doesn't exist.

 4. Next line: